MoisesDuarte/oneiric-music/README.md

 MEVN Stack Music Manager and Player

 ## Description
-Music manager for listing and playing audio files in the browser
+A very simple music manager for listing and playing audio files in the browser, for studying purposes.

 ## Technologies
 - **Frontend:** NuxtJS